-As a global service provider with clients in a broad range of industries, we often have access to or are required to manage, utilize, collect and store sensitive data subject to various regulatory regimes, including but not limited to U.S. federal and state laws governing the protection of personal financial and health data and the GDPR law.
+As a global service provider with clients in a broad range of industries, we often have access to or are required to manage, utilize, collect and store sensitive data subject to various regulatory regimes, including but not limited to U.S. federal and state laws governing the protection of personal financial and health data and the General Data Protection Regulation ("GDPR").
 These laws and regulations are increasing in complexity and number and change frequently.
 Scope and coverage of these regulations are vast and include various stakeholders that do not necessarily restrict applicability to a certain geography in which we operate, which may result in greater compliance risk and cost.
 If any person, including any of our employees, negligently disregards or intentionally breaches our established controls with respect to our data or client data, or otherwise mismanages or misappropriates that data, we could be subject to significant litigation, monetary damages, regulatory enforcement actions, fines and/or criminal prosecution in one or more jurisdictions in addition to significant damage to our reputation.
 The monetary damages might not be subject to a contractual limit of liability or an exclusion of consequential or indirect damages and could be significant.
-In addition, our liability insurance, which includes cyber insurance, might not be sufficient in type or amount to cover us against claims related to security breaches, cyber attacks and other related breaches.
-Many of our contracts involve projects that are critical to the operation of our clients' businesses and provide benefits which may be difficult to quantify.
+In addition, our liability insurance, which includes cyber insurance, might not be sufficient in type or amount to cover us against claims related to security breaches, cyberattacks and other related breaches.
+Similarly, many of our contracts involve projects that are critical to the operation of our clients' businesses and provide benefits which may be difficult to quantify.

 Any failure in a client's system or breaches of security, regardless of our responsibility for such failure or breach, could result in a claim for substantial damages against us and force us to incur significant expense for our defense or could require that we pay large sums in settlement.
 If unauthorized access to or disclosure of such data in our possession or control occurs or we otherwise fail to comply with applicable laws and regulations in this regard, we could be exposed to civil or criminal enforcement actions and penalties in connection with any violation of applicable data protection laws, as well as lawsuits brought by our clients, our clients' clients, their clients or others for breaching contractual confidentiality and security provisions or data protection laws.
-For example, two class action complaints arising out of the McCamish cybersecurity incident, purportedly on behalf of some or all individuals whose personally identifiable information was compromised or exposed to unauthorized third parties as a result of the cybersecurity incident, have been filed against Infosys McCamish Systems, LLC ("McCamish") and consolidated in the U.S. District Court for the Northern District of Georgia.
-These putative class actions seek various remedies, including monetary and injunctive relief.
-Such actions may adversely affect our business, results of operations, reputation, financial position or cash flows.
+For example, in November 2023, certain systems of Infosys McCamish Systems LLC ("McCamish"), a subsidiary of Infosys BPM Limited (a wholly owned subsidiary of Infosys Limited), were encrypted by ransomware, resulting in the non-availability of certain applications and systems.
+Six actions were filed against McCamish arising out of this cybersecurity incident.
+All six actions have since been consolidated, and the consolidated class action complaint was filed on November 7, 2024, purportedly on behalf of all persons residing in the United States whose personally identifiable information was compromised in the incident, including all who were sent a notice of the incident.
+On March 13, 2025, McCamish and the plaintiffs engaged in mediation, resulting in an in-principle agreement that sets forth the terms of a proposed settlement of the class action lawsuits against McCamish, as well as seven class action lawsuits arising out of the incident that have been filed against McCamish's customers.
+On May 9, 2025, McCamish and the plaintiffs entered into a definitive settlement agreement.
+The settlement is subject to preliminary and final court approval.
+If approved, the settlement will resolve all allegations made in the class action lawsuits without admission of any liability.